 Wendy Guillies is acting president and chief executive officer of the Ewing Marion Kauffman Foundation, where she works closely with the Foundation’s Board of Trustees and senior leadership team.

-Guillies also serves as vice president of Communications, providing strategic counsel, planning and execution of communications for the Kauffman Foundation.
+Guillies previously served as vice president of Communications, providing strategic counsel, planning and execution of communications for the Kauffman Foundation.

-In this capacity, she and her team manage the substantial expansion of the Kauffman Foundation's brand as a trusted source for entrepreneurship research, information, and programming.
+In this capacity, she and her team managed the substantial expansion of the Kauffman Foundation's brand as a trusted source for entrepreneurship research, information, and programming.

 In 2008, Guillies oversaw the launch of Global Entrepreneurship Week, a grassroots annual movement that now involves more than 100 countries and tens of millions of participants around the world.